 - If you use square filters and filter holders, make sure that it is completely attached to the camera to prevent residual light from reaching the sensor.

-- When taking long daytime exposures, close the camera viewfinder (not applicable to mirrorless) so that no light hit the sensor.
+- When taking long daytime exposures, close the camera viewfinder (not applicable to mirrorless) so that no light hits the sensor.

 - If we use several filters in the filter holder at the same time, it is advisable to cover gaps between filters and the sides of the filter holder.
-Quality brands design their filters and filter holders to reduce as much residual light from reaching the senor as possible.
+Quality brands design their filters and filter holders to reduce as much residual light as possible.

 - If we take landscape photography with a tripod, it is vital to not to move the filter once it’s set, since any vibration will reduce the final image quality.
 If moving a filter is necessary, always do it before/after taking the picture.